himalayan-avalanche/llm_trustworthiness_evaluations/README.md

 2. Creating set of prompts to to test model’s performance with respect to the underlying dimensions.
 When it comes to prompting to generate response from LLMs, recent models responses are less variant to change in prompts structure or content as they use longer context window to understand the users messages.

-Having set of well defined questions dataset, good prompts (ability to test and identify issues) is standout features are any LLM evaluation framework.
+Having set of well defined questions dataset, good prompts (ability to test and identify issues) is standout features for any LLM evaluation framework.

 ## Scope of LLM Trustworthiness Evaluations

 As LLMs are increasing getting integrated into mainstream tasks, one LLM does not fit all purposes.
-Depending upon the use case, the LLMs need to custom train/fine tuned for various tasks.
+Depending upon the use case, the LLMs need to be custom trained/fine tuned for various tasks.
 This requires having a robust and trustworthy gold standard LLM evaluation framework.
 To draw a parellel, we can think of predefined compliant standards such as Fair Lending Regulations (	'Equal Credit Opportunity Act (ECOA)' and 'Fair Housing Act (FHA)' ), General Data Protection Regulation (GDPR) or Basel Committee on Banking Supervision (BCBS) AI Guidelines.
 These compliance standards ensure that the machine learning models used by various institutions are ethical, fair, transparent, secure while address the risks related to data privacy, fairness, accountability, and model interpretability.
 We can expect similar set or even larger set of compliance standards for LLM use cases.
 LLM evaluations benchmarks are the just one step in that direction.